mongodb/docs/source/reference/javascript.rst

 .. js:function:: db.collection.stats(scale)

    :param optional scale: Specifies the scale to deliver
                           results.
-Unless specified, all data are
+Unless specified, this command
-                          reported in bytes.
+                          returns all data in bytes.

    :param collection: Specify the name of the collection in the
                       function call.